 You are unlikely to be considered if your degree is in business, commerce, or other similar areas as it is unlikely that you will have had sufficient formal training.

 If English is not your first language, you must meet a minimum overall standard in a recognised test of English, examples are shown below.
-You must show a good balance across all sections of the test, and it must have been taken within two years of starting the course.
+You must show a good balance across all sections of the test and it must have been taken within two years of starting the course.
 We will require your certificates as evidence.

 Educated in the English language?

 If you are a non-native speaker of English but have been educated entirely in English for your degree, and completed this within the last two years, this may satisfy the University of your language skills.
-For further information, please see the University’s page for English language requirements.